-There's a plethora of events in Chicagoland honoring Martin Luther King's birthday - from story telling to symphonies to simple crafts and hands-on learning.
-Check the list below.
+There's a plethora of events in Chicagoland honoring Martin Luther King, Jr.'s birthday - from story telling to symphonies to hands-on learning.
+Check out our list below.
 Monday is definitely not a day to stay at home.

 Learn about one of America’s most inspirational social activists who led the Civil Rights Movement in the 1950s.
 Dr. Martin Luther King, Jr. used nonviolent methods to achieve social change.
 Come celebrate this remarkable Nobel Peace Prize winner by creating a colorful collage of Dr. King.